jakelangham/channelflow/INSTALL.md

 a random flowfield with zero-divergence, Dirichlet boundary conditions and the specified resolution and geometry is created.

-Time integration of this is initial condition is performed by the program `simulateflow` in the `programs` folder.
+Time integration of this initial condition is performed by the program `simulateflow` in the `programs` folder.
 The specific system to be simulated is specified via the program's options.

 The following example integrates for 200 advective time units a simple plane Couette system at the default Reynolds number